chef-cft/chef-examples/examples/ChefPolicyfileWorkflow.md

     ```
     lb.rb
     ```
-    and a default attributes file in
+    and a default attributes file in root
     ```
-    attributes/default.rb
+    attributes.rb
     ```
     _Note: `include_policy` merges a policy into the policy **inside** the current policy.
 There are a few important things to understand in regards to